Jurassic World: Chaos Theory: Writing

 The series is set shortly before the events of Jurassic World Dominion.
 Kreamer was intrigued by the world depicted in the film, in which dinosaurs have established themselves on the mainland, and wanted to explore "what does that look like for an everyday person?"
 The producers also wanted to emphasize the characters now being older and "at that uncertain age where one is trying to figure out who they are and where they fit in the world," while facing their trauma, the proliferation of dinosaurs on the mainland, and a recent loss.
 The writers also made the show a conspiracy thriller in contrast to the more adventurous tone of Camp Cretaceous.

-The series starts with the assumed death of Brooklynn, which the showrunners wrote into the story in response to criticism that Camp Cretaceous didn't put its main characters in enough danger.
+The series starts with the assumed death of Brooklynn, which the showrunners wrote into the story in response to criticism that Camp Cretaceous did not put its main characters in enough danger.
 The series introduces holographic immersion technology that serves as "a great way to expose people to their fears [of dinosaurs] without having to face them up close and personal".
 The main intention of including this aspect was to explore Yaz's post-traumatic stress disorder from her time on Isla Nublar and how she copes with it as dinosaurs enter the mainland.
 The showrunners also established Yaz as having studied psychology because they liked the idea of her using the immersion technology to "help herself and others".

 Casting

 In November 2023, alongside the announcement of the series, Paul-Mikél Williams was confirmed to reprise his role from Camp Cretaceous as Darius Bowman.
 In March 2024, it was announced that Sean Giambrone would reprise his role as Ben Pincus.
 In April, it was announced that Raini Rodriguez and Kausar Mohammed would be reprising their roles as Sammy Gutierrez and Yasmina "Yaz" Fadoula respectively, with Darren Barnet replacing Ryan Potter as Kenji Kon.
 The showrunners originally wanted Jenna Ortega to reprise her role as Brooklynn, but she was unable to commit due to scheduling issues and was replaced by Kiersten Kelly.
+Like Brooklynn, Kiersten Kelly has a limb difference, an intentional decision by the creators, who wanted to cast an actor with a limb difference so long as it did not interfere with performance quality.

 Dichen Lachman, who previously portrayed Soyona Santos in Jurassic World Dominion, joined the cast and reprised her role for the second and third seasons.
 In March 2025, Isabella Rossellini, Beatrice Grannò, Sean Rohani, and Marwan Salama were announced to have joined the cast for the third season, while Adam Harrington was confirmed to reprise his role as Lewis Dodgson from Camp Cretaceous.
 In October 2025, Greg Chun was announced to reprise his role as Dr. Henry Wu from Camp Cretaceous for the fourth and final season.